Kristina01111000/lavendersite/README.md

 add a sign up for newsletter option on the site, using creative mail

-she will email me exact wordage, add a link to homepage saying join us, right below the ourstory button in the our story section send invoice for the rest of the year, 15 $ for 8 months consider using square instead of paypal/woocommerce or linking it together, get back to her on that she is going to see about paypal next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)
+she will email me exact wordage, add a link to homepage saying join us, right below the our story button in the our story section send invoice for the rest of the year, 15 $ for 8 months consider using square instead of paypal/woocommerce or linking it together, get back to her on that next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)

-need to stop the store, disconnetc from paypal?
+stopped the store, disconnected from paypal